brandur/org/drafts/stripe-running.md

 `30 days` into concrete times and durations that we can work with in our calculations.

-I worked at Heroku before Stripe.
+Before Stripe I worked at Heroku.
 For this period, I'll measure backwards from the date of my last run while working there:

 ``` sql